 Mr. Shaukat became our Executive Vice President and Chief Commercial Officer in October 2014.
 Prior to his current role, he served as our Executive Vice President and Chief Marketing Officer from March 2012 until October 2014.
 Prior to joining us, Mr. Shaukat was a Principal at McKinsey & Company from July 2009 through March 2012.
-He also served as Engagement Manager from 2005 to 2007 and as Associate Principal from 2007 to 2009.
+He also served as Engagement Manager from December 2005 to December 2007 and as Associate Principal from December 2007 to June 2009.

 Ms. Thomas became our Executive Vice President, Human Resources in November 2011.
 She served as our Senior Vice President, Human Resources from January 2006 to November 2011.
-Prior to joining us, Ms. Thomas served as Senior Vice President-Human Resources North America for Allied Domecq Spirits & Wines from October 2000 to December 2005.
+Prior to joining us, Ms. Thomas served as Senior Vice President, Human Resources North America for Allied Domecq Spirits & Wines from October 2000 to December 2005.

 Mr. Tight became our President, International Development in July 2011.
 Prior to joining us, Mr. Tight served as Chief Executive Officer of Aquiva Development from August 2008 to August 2009 and Chief Executive Officer of Al Sharq Investment from December 2004 to July 2008.
-Mr. Tight earlier served as Senior Vice President International Development for the Walt Disney Company from 2000 to 2004 and as their Vice President of Business Development from 1997 to 1999 and Vice President of Finance from 1993 to 1996.
+Mr. Tight earlier served as Senior Vice President International Development for the Walt Disney Company from March 2000 to April 2004 and as Vice President of Business Development from July 1996 to February 2000 and Vice President of Finance from July 1992 to June 1996.